UmerElsaharty/Deplying-Image-segmentation-task-using-flask/README.md

 ### Install Dependencies
 Install Packages used in the app (you can find them in he requirments.txt )
 ### Add Your Model
-Ensure that the U-Net model file model.h5 is placed in the appropriate folder (specified in the code as MODEL_PATH).
+Ensure that the segmentation model file model.h5 is placed in the appropriate location in the app directory (specified in the code as MODEL_PATH).
 You can modify the path if necessary in the app.py file.

 ## Usage
 ### Using the terminal after ensuring the correct structure of the app project